Gadi Taub

-Gadi Taub (גדי טאוב; born April 19, 1965, in Jerusalem) is an Israeli historian, author, screenwriter and neo-conservative political commentator.
+Gadi Taub (גדי טאוב; born April 19, 1965, in Jerusalem) is an Israeli right-wing pundit and political commentator.
 He is a Senior Lecturer in the School of Public Policy and the Department of Communications at The Hebrew University of Jerusalem.
-Taub is also an internationally noticed voice in the discourse on Zionism and illiberalism.
+Taub is also an internationally recognized voice in the discourse on Zionism.

-Life
+Biography

-Taub's maternal grandparents were Zionist pioneers who came from Poland to Palestine in the 1920s, when it was under the British Mandate.
-His father, Yitzhak Taub, fled Czechoslovakia in 1939 after the Nazi invasion and before the beginning of the Holocaust.
-He arrived in Palestine and was interned by the British along with his father.
-He later fought and was wounded in the 1948 War of Independence.
-After the war, having lost his ability to work with his hands, Taub's father studied economics and law, and later became a senior economist and journalist and the chair of the Israel Securities Authority.
+Gadi Taub grew up in Jerusalem.
+Taub's maternal grandparents were Polish Zionist pioneers who immigrated to British Mandatory Palestine in the 1920s.
+His father and grandfather, Yitzhak and Yahezkel Taub, fled Czechoslovakia in 1939 after the Nazi invasion.
+When they arrived in Mandatory Palestine they were interned by the British.
+Later Yitzhak fought in the 1948 War of Independence.
+After the war, he studied economics and law, became a senior economist and journalist, and then chair of the Israel Securities Authority.

-Gadi Taub grew up in Jerusalem and did his 3 years' compulsory military service in the Israeli Air Force.
-From 1986 to 1998 he worked as a writer and presenter of children's programs on Israeli radio and television.
-In the meantime he completed his bachelor's degree in History and General Humanities at Tel Aviv University, wrote a bestselling book of short stories, and published an influential book of essays, "The Dispirited Rebellion: Essays on Contemporary Israeli Culture" [Hebrew], which was highly critical of the postmodern trend in Israeli literature, popular culture, and academia.
+Gadi Taub attended the Hebrew University Secondary School and then did his 3 years' compulsory military service in the Israeli Air Force.
+From 1986 to 1998 Taub worked as a writer and presenter of children's programs on Israeli radio and television.
+Meanwhile, he completed his bachelor's degree in History and General Humanities at Tel Aviv University, wrote a book of short stories, and published a book of essays, "The Dispirited Rebellion: Essays on Contemporary Israeli Culture" [in Hebrew].

+From 1998 to 2003, Taub studied at Rutgers University, New Jersey, where he received his PhD in American History.
+His thesis was on American liberalism and philosophical pragmatism.
+Meanwhile, he wrote a novel for young adults, The Witch from Melchet Street.

+Academic and media career

-From 1998 to 2003 he studied at Rutgers University, New Jersey, where he received his PhD in American History for his thesis on American liberalism and philosophical pragmatism.
-Meanwhile, he continued to write prose, including an award-winning novel for young adults, The Witch From 3 Meltchet Street [Hebrew].
-Since 2003 he has taught at the Hebrew University of Jerusalem where he became a senior lecturer in 2010.
-In 2007 he published a book about religious settlers, which later was translated into English version at Yale University Press.
-Therein, Taub argues that the settlement movement, far from being a continuation of Zionism, is actually its negation.
-In 2010 he published an online essay entitled "What Is Zionism?"
-In 2009 he published a bestselling novel named "Allenby Street" about late-night bars and strip clubs in Tel Aviv.
+Since 2003, he has taught at the Hebrew University of Jerusalem.
+He became a senior lecturer in 2010.
+In 2007 he published a book about religious settlers that was translated into English by Yale University Press.
+Taub argued that the settlement movement is not a continuation of Zionism but its negation.

+In 2009, he published a novel named "Allenby Street" about late-night bars and strip clubs in Tel Aviv.
 Taub was both creator and co-screenwriter (along with Erez Kavel) of a TV series based on his novel.
 The series was broadcast on Israel's Channel 10 in 2012.
-He was also the head screenwriter and co-director of a forthcoming prime time series for Channel 2, entitled The Harem, about a polygamous cult.
+He was also a co-screenwriter and co-director of a prime time series for Channel 13, entitled Harem, about a polygamous cult.